Tammy Hembrow Leaves Little To The Imagination In Scandalous Bikini

 According to The Daily Mail, Tammy Hembrow took to her Instagram account on Friday to share a photo of herself rocking a racy bathing suit by the pool.

-In the sexy snapshot, the model is seen sporting a pair of teeny tiny bikini bottoms that tie around her waist, and show off her flat tummy and toned abs.
-She also rocks a tight, t-shirt top with a cut out that flaunts her under-boob for all of her followers to see.
+In the sexy snapshot, the model is seen sporting a pair of tiny bikini bottoms that tie around her waist, and show off her flat tummy and toned abs.
+She also rocks a tight T-shirt top with a cut out that flaunts her under-boob for all of her followers to see.

 Tammy’s hourglass figure is on full display, and her lean legs and toned arms can also be spotted in the photograph, as well as some of her tattoos.
 Hembrow revealed that she was feeling good now that it’s April, because her birthday falls during this month.